bagisto/user-guide/src/appearance/themes.md

 Because this section and the footer are drawn on every page rather than just the home page, publishing a change to either refreshes the whole storefront cache.

+### Types added by a theme

+The six types above are the ones every theme offers.
+A theme you install from the marketplace or have built for you can add types of its own, such as a testimonial slider or a brand strip.
+They appear in the same **+** list when that theme is being customised, with their own fields, and are edited and published exactly like the built-in types.
+If a type you expect is missing from the list, check that the theme it belongs to is the one you are customising.

 ## Upgrading from an earlier version

 If you used **Settings >> Themes** before, that screen has moved.
 Theme